Anchiornis (Greek for "almost bird"); pronounced ANN-kee-OR-niss

 Small size; feathers on front and back limbs

 Recently, a team of scientists analyzed the fossilized melanosomes (pigment cells) of a specimen of Anchiornis, resulting in what may be the first full-color depiction of an extinct dinosaur.
-It turns out that this dino-bird had an orange, mohawk-like crest of feathers on its head, and alternating white- and black-striped feathers running along the width of its wings.
-Anchiornis also seems to have sported black and red "freckles" on its beaked face.
+It turns out that this dino-bird had an orange, mohawk-like crest of feathers on its head, alternating white- and black-striped feathers running along the width of its wings, and black and red "freckles" spotting its beaked face.
+This has provided considerable grist for paleo-illustrators, who now have no excuse for depicting Anchiornis with scaly, reptilian skin!